Laralabs/geo-sorter/README.md

 `sortOrder` is the order in which the collection will be sorted, this should be set to `SORT_ASC` (Ascending) or `SORT_DESC` (Descending).

 `postcodeField` is the name of the postcode field in your collection.

+`distanceRadius` is the radius value, if set to greater than `0`; only return results whose distance is less than or equal to the radius value.

+`distanceUnit` is the unit of measurement for `distanceRadius`, supports: `metres`, `kilometres` or `miles`.

 ## Example